 Susannah Deily-Swearingen (Ph.D.
 2019) is a Lecturer at the University of Massachusetts, Dartmouth and an Instructor at both Granite State College and Celemente Program for the Humanities.
 Her disseration entitled "Rebel Rebels: Race, Resistance, and Remberance in the Free State of Winston" will be published as part of a series in Southern History by the Univsersity of Kentucky Press.

 Amanda Demmer (Ph.D.
 2017) is an Assistant Professor at Virginia Tech.
 She received the 2017 Myrna F. Bernath Fellowship, Society for Historians of American Foreign Relations and the Gerald R Ford Scholar Award.
-She recently submitted her book manuscript entitled "Moving on: Migrants and the Last Chapter of the Vietnam War" to Cambridge University Press for publication.
+Her book, After Saigon's Fall: Refugees and US-Vietnamese Relations, 1975–2000, was published by Cambridge University Press in April 2021.

 Jordan Fansler (Ph.D.
 2015) is the Program Coordinator and Instructor for History at Great Bay Community College in Portsmouth, NH.